 Heads of State, with a Chairman for three years (can be renewed).
-Tusk now, former Polish PM.
-Location rotates every six months: at present Austria
+Tusk former Polish PM at present.
+Michel, former PM Belgium, to succeed.
+Location for meetings rotates every six months.

 - The key decision-making organ of EU - Also, a High Representative or 'Foreign Minister' appointed by Council for three years renewable to represent EU in dealings with Rest of World.
-At present Mogherini, former Italian Finance Minister

-Barnier, former French Minister, appointed by Council, on one-off basis, to represent them in Brexit negotiations.
+At present Mogherini, former Italian Finance Minister.
+To be succeeded by current Spanish Foreign Minister, Josep Borrell - Barnier, former French Minister, appointed by Council, on one-off basis, to represent them in Brexit negotiations.